quietui/quiet/docs/docs/frameworks.md

 }
 ```

-Now you can use Quiet components in your Angular app like regular HTML elements.
+Now you can import Quiet components and use them in your Angular app like regular HTML elements.

 ## Vue